maheeramemon/CMS/README.md

 Open XAMPP and turn on Apache (and MySQL if not using MySQL Workbench) and go to the LandingPage.php If this works then you have installed it successfully.

-This project was made by me, heerii,magetooo!, MaxEntro, S2112
+This project was made by the following people:

+Maheera Memon
+Do Chi Tai Tat
+Siddhartha Reddy Mula
+Agnus Thomas
+Mageto Nyakoni

 Demolink: https://youtu.be/JVCldtOKL84